 Motivate commuters to use more fuel efficient vehicles by providing incentives, such as, designated parking spaces close to buildings, preferential consideration for parking spaces in lots with waiting lists, etc.

 Support and provide incentives for employees who rideshare.

+Extend shuttle services for neighboring communities to reduce travel for employees

 Strategy 2: Reduce GHG emissions from University fleet vehicles through new fleet vehicle acquisitions and infrastructure changes